 If you’re looking for top Irish betting sites, this is the place to find them.
 Here, we cover all aspects of sports wagering in the Emerald Isle, from the most popular sports like horse racing, Gaelic football and golf to bet types, bonuses and mobile gambling.
 Check our toplist for the best betting sites or read on for more tips and guides about betting in Ireland.

 Although many Irish bookmakers are reputable and recommended, some betting sites are better to avoid.
-Below you will find our blacklist of betting sites we recommend you steer clear of.
+Below you will find our list of betting sites we recommend you steer clear of.

 Ireland has a lot of sports that people are passionate about.
 Here are the ones Irish bookmakers take most wagers on: